-Crispy and delicious, this recipe for these Garlic Chives Smashed Fingerling Yellow Potatoes will quickly become a family favorite.
+Crispy and creamy, garlicky and delicious, this recipe for Smashed Fingerling Potatoes will quickly become a family favorite.

 You won’t believe how easy it is to prepare these little morsels of goodness.
 Equally surprising is how flavorful these potatoes are with just a few key ingredients.

 In the past, I have already shared a few of my family favorite potato recipes.

 Starting with my mom’s recipe for these Italian Potato Croquettes, that are not only convenient because of the ability to make ahead and just reheat, but because they are so, so tasty.

 This recipe for Roasted Garlic Potatoes are just a must when served along side pot roasts or chicken dinners.

 Today, I’m excited to share another roasted potato recipe with you… so let’s begin!